-Before we get into the details, it’s worth mentioning that Chrome OS version 69 isn’t yet available on the stable channel—it started hitting the beta channel of many Chromebooks the week of August 13, 2018, but is also available on the developer channel.
-Similarly, Linux apps aren’t yet available for every Chromebook that’s running version 69, either.
+Before we get into the details, it’s worth mentioning that Linux apps aren’t yet available for every Chromebook that’s running version 69 or higher.
 There isn’t a definitive list available, so your mileage may vary.

 How to Enable Linux Apps on Chrome OS